eurogiciel-oss/Tizen_Crosswalk/src/native_client_sdk/src/doc/devguide/devcycle/building.rst

 pnacl-nm
   Lists symbols in bitcode files, native code, and libraries pnacl-ranlib
-  Generates a symbol table for archives (e.g., static libraries) pnacl-translate
+  Generates a symbol table for archives (i.e., static libraries) pnacl-translate
   Translates a **pexe** to a native architecture, outside of the browser